sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

 # GUI for Predicting Type 2 Diabetes Mellitus from Voice Recordings

 ## Overview
-This application, developed as part of my academic and professional pursuits in medicine, is a frontend for an AI model developed from academic research used to estimate Type 2 Diabetes Mellitus (T2DM) likelihood from voice recordings.
+This application, created as part of my academic and professional pursuits in medicine, is a frontend for an AI model developed from academic research for estimating Type 2 Diabetes Mellitus (T2DM) likelihood from voice recordings.

 ## Technical Details
 - **Accuracy:** Optimal accuracy of 75%±22%, specificity of 77%±29%, and sensitivity of 73%±23% in the matched dataset.